BasileosFelices/dialogsorter/docs/getting-started.md

 ### Configure the configuration file

 Now that our dataset is in order, we need to tell the sorter how we prepared the config file.
-See [HowTo: Setting up a config file](setting-config.md) to understand your options.
+See [HowTo: Setting up a config file](setting-config.md) to understand your options in detail.

 For now use the supplied `config.ini` as a start.
 Open in and be sure to modify:
 - filename: write a complete name (path) of your data set here